ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

   as a timestamp;

-It is common that those headers are returned by HTTP intermediaries such that API Gateways or Reverse Proxies.
+It is common that those headers are returned by HTTP intermediaries such as API gateways and reverse proxies.

 Commonly used header field names are: